wildfire-modeling/wildfire-modeling.github.io/index.md

 ### Data Sources

-We gather the raster dataset of [vegetation](https://www.landfire.gov/vegetation.php), [fuel type](https://www.landfire.gov/fuel.php), and [topography](https://www.landfire.gov/topographic.php) data  of years 2012, 2014, and 2016 from the [LANDFIRE](https://www.landfire.gov/index.php) website.
+We gather the raster dataset of [vegetation](https://www.landfire.gov/vegetation.php), [fuel type](https://www.landfire.gov/fuel.php), and [topography](https://www.landfire.gov/topographic.php) of years 2012, 2014, and 2016 from the [LANDFIRE](https://www.landfire.gov/index.php) website.
 They are in 30-meter square cells.

 The near real-time (NRT) [fire occurrence data](https://firms2.modaps.eosdis.nasa.gov/map/#d:2020-09-20..2020-09-21;@0.0,0.0,3z) in vector form are from the [Visible Infrared Imaging Radiometer Suite (VIIRS)](https://earthdata.nasa.gov/earth-observation-data/near-real-time/download-nrt-data/viirs-nrt) thermalanomalies/active fire database.
 They are in 375-meter square cells.

 ### Data Description
-There are 2,367,209 datapoints for years 2012 through 2018.
-Each datapoint consists of a polygon cell on fire in a time step, its polygon features (more details below) and its neighbor polygon's FRP in the next time step.
-A zero-value in FRP indicates that its neighbor is not on fire in the next time step.
+In our dataset, there are 2,367,209 datapoints which are daily fire occurrences in years 2012 through 2018.
+Each datapoint consists of a polygon cell on fire in a time step (a day), its polygon features (more details below) and its neighbor polygon's FRP in the next time step (next day).
+A zero-value in FRP indicates that its neighbor is not on fire.

 The features include the cell's current FRP (a positive value as we condition on on a fire occurring), the maximum, minimum, median, mode, sum, mode, and count values of canopy base density, canopy base height, canopy cover, canopy height, existing vegetation cover, existing vegetation height, existing vegetation type from years 2012, 2014, and 2016, as well as those of elevation and slope from year 2016.